davestewart/laravel-sketchpad/src/help/docs/output.md

 ### Source

-You can view the source for the HTML examples at:
+You can view the source for this controller at:

-	vendor/davestewart/sketchpad/src/help
+	vendor/davestewart/sketchpad/src/help/docs/OutputController.php

 The source for the actual helpers and views is available at: